 Thank you for taking the time to get acquainted.
 When you’re finished, please make sure to read my vows to you.

+My name is Sasha Yevelev.
 Photography is deeply embedded in my past.
-20 years ago, I came to the United States from the former Soviet Union, where my grandfather had been a professional portrait photographer for over 50 years.
+Almost 30 years ago, my family and I came to the United States from the former Soviet Union.
+After heroically surviving World War 2, my grandfather had been a professional portrait photographer for over 50 years.
 To support our family in America, my father, who had apprenticed in my grandfather’s studio, picked up a heavy JVC video camera and worked as a videographer at weddings, spending countless nights editing footage.
 I would often stay up late and watch my dad work, so I saw hundreds of weddings before I ever picked up a camera myself.

 Given such a family history, it seemed inevitable that I would be drawn down the same path.
 I started photographing in high school, as a photojournalist for my school paper, and continued taking pictures in college, at UC Berkeley, always the designated photographer in my group of friends.
 After college, I invested in my first professional digital camera (DSLR).
 While working in the business world, I started shooting weddings as an assistant to a prominent Bay Area photographer, and quickly went on to do my own professional wedding work.